jonnyparris/jonnyparris.github.io/_posts/2018-02-03-fpv-drone-building-part2.markdown

 On the other hand, the re-sent battery arrived in just a couple days.
 With that, I felt confident to start the epic road of assembling the quadcopter knowing that I had a means to test whether my connections were functional.

-I have been diligently following the steps outlined in the [$99 quadcopter build tutorial from UAVFutures](https://www.youtube.com/watch?v=Avp8MurmeEY).
+I have been diligently following the steps outlined in the $99 quadcopter build tutorial from UAVFutures below.
+<iframe width="560" height="315" src="https://www.youtube.com/embed/Avp8MurmeEY" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>
 However, there have been a number of key details that were either glossed over or just not mentioned in that original video so I've had to update the recipe slightly.
 I'm jotting down my *actual* build steps here to help both myself and anyone else that may face similar problems starting the hobby as an absolute beginner.

 Despite the surprise extra steps, I really enjoyed discovering many more brilliant FPV dronebuilding content creators and resources across the web.
 It really seems to be a hobby that has attracted a wealth of passionate and generous personalities.